kay27/MineClone5/mods/ITEMS/mcl_lanterns/README.md

-# Blackstone Mod
+# Lanterns Mod

 This mod is made for the Minetest Subgame Mineclone2.

-It adds new Blocks: Blackstone, Basalt, Soul Fire, Soul Torch etc.
+It adds new Block: Lanterns

 ## Version:

-Its version 1.0.2
+Its version 1.0.0

 ## License

 CC BY-SA 4.0

+## Author

+PrairieWind (Github: PrairieAstronomer)